 When a numerical attribute is enforced on a primary key in a table, it is called the surrogate key.
-This could be defined as the substitute for natural keys.
+This could be defined as a substitute for natural keys.
 Instead of generating primary or foreign keys, surrogate keys are generated by the database and they are further helpful in designing the SQL queries.

 Q17).
 Why composite word is added before any key constraint?

 When the same constraint is enforced on multiple columns then the composite word is added before that particular key constraint.